johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **FedCM Mode API and Use Other Account API.** Two new extensions for FedCM:

-  - **Mode**: The `active` mode allows websites to call FedCM inside a button click (for example, selecting a **Sign-in to IdP** button), which requires FedCM to guarantee it always responds with a visible user interface.
+  - **Mode**: The `active` mode allows websites to call FedCM inside a button select (for example, selecting a **Sign-in to IdP** button), which requires FedCM to guarantee it always responds with a visible user interface.
 Calling the FedCM API in *active mode* takes users to sign in to the Identity Provider (IdP) when users are logged-out.
 Also, because the active mode is called within an explicit user gesture, the UI is also more prominent (for example, centered and modal) compared to the UI from the passive mode (which doesn't require a user gesture requirement and can be called on page load).
   - **Use Other Account**: With this extension, an IdP can allow users to sign in to other accounts.

 - **Fetch: `Request.bytes()` and `Response.bytes()`.** Add a `bytes()` method to the `Request` and `Response` interfaces, which returns a promise that resolves with a Uint8Array.
 While `Request` and `Response` have an `arrayBuffer()` method, it’s not possible to read directly from a buffer.
 A view such as a `Uint8Array` must be created to read it.
 The `bytes()` method improves the ergonomics of getting the body of Request and Response.